-This year’s Book Week will be held in August, with schools around Australia celebrating the CBCA’S 75th book of the year awards on August 20th-26th.
-This year's theme of “Dreaming with eyes open”, allows for reflection on our indigenous culture by listening to country as the first storyteller.
+This year’s Book Week will be held in August, with schools around Australia celebrating the book of the year awards on August 17th-23rd.
+This year's theme of “Reading is Magic”, allows for reflection on our indigenous culture by listening to country as the first storyteller.

-The special focus on quality children’s literature during Book Week culminates with the announcement of the Children’s Book Council of Australia (CBCA) Book of the Year and related Awards on Friday 19th August.
-To see this year’s shortlist and find out how to get involved in the official celebrations, visit the CBCA website, Facebook and Twitter accounts and follow the hashtag #CBCA2022.
+The special focus on quality children’s literature during Book Week culminates with the announcement of the Children’s Book Council of Australia (CBCA) Book of the Year and related Awards on Friday 16th August.
+To see this year’s shortlist and find out how to get involved in the official celebrations, visit the CBCA website, Facebook and Twitter accounts and follow the hashtag #CBCA2024.

 In this post, we’ve gathered a range of ideas for creating a buzz about Book Week in your school library.
 We hope you’ll find something to inspire you!

 There is a variety of Book Week merchandise available on the CBCA website.
-This year’s merchandise has been designed by Indigenous Australian illustrator, Jasmine Seymour, winner of the CBCA Award for New Illustrator in 2020.
+This year’s merchandise has been designed by the talented award-winning illustrator, Jess Racklyef

 The Teachstarter blog has an extensive selection of lesson ideas, games, activities, and competitions with downloadable resources.